 Once you give birth, you’ll want nothing more than to take your baby home.
 However, the nurses will check if you have a car seat before they let you leave.
 This is an essential safety step, so pick out your baby’s car seat as soon as possible.

 Make sure you pack extra linen savers because you’re likely to need them.
 Trust us, and your husband won’t have time to dash to the pharmacy for extra linen savers once the labor process starts.

 Plus, you might need linen savers afterward as an on-the-go baby changing station.
 It is so much easier to change your baby in public when you have a linen saver, plus they’re lightweight and far more compact than carrying a towel or blanket.

 - Plan Your After-Birth Care

-Lastly, make sure your house is neat and tidy before you go into labor.
+Lastly, make sure your house is neat and tidy before going into labor.
 This will save you loads of stress when you come home with your baby.

-Many moms-to-be experience a phenomenon known as “nesting” prior to labor, which is characterized by an urge to clean and tidy up copiously.
-Indulge this urge, load a calming scent into your aromatherapy diffuser, and take some deep calming breaths as you have a big journey ahead of you.
+Many moms-to-be experiences a phenomenon known as “nesting” prior to labor, which is characterized by an urge to clean and tidy up copiously.
+Indulge this urge, load a calming scent into your aromatherapy diffuser, and take some deep, calming breaths as you have a big journey ahead of you.